guaguafrog/prometheus-alert-rules/docs/alertrules/NodeExporterRules.md

 Please modify the threshold when using.

 **Metric**
 - "node_disk_io_now": The number of I/Os currently in progress.
-This is used to count the number of hard disks
+This is used to count the number of hard disks.

 **Alert rules**
 ```